Palmer-Lab-UCSD/palmerdb_streamlit/README.md

 ![alt text](https://github.com/Palmer-Lab-UCSD/palmerdb_streamlit/blob/main/assets/irs.png?raw=true)
 #
-This repo is for the code used to create and maintain the Internet Rat Server (IRS) Streamlit application for viewing database summaries.
+This repository is for the code used to create and maintain the Internet Rat Server (IRS) Streamlit application, intended as a user-friendly view for information from the Palmer Lab's database.

 ##### home.py
 This is the main page and the python file used to start the application.